Essential Gear for Bicycle Touring and Bikepacking

 The best touring bike accessories and essential bicycle touring gear.
 A basic kit of equipment for a cycle touring trip

-Too many people worry about the gear they should bring on a bicycle trip, and somehow think that if they don’t have the best bicycle touring equipment then their tour is going to be a failure.
-Let me say this straight, you don’t need any of these fancy expensive cycle touring accessories to have the bike trip of your life!
+Too many people worry about the gear they should bring on a bicycle trip and somehow think that if they don’t have the best bicycle touring equipment, their tour will be a failure.
+Let me say this straight: you don’t need any of these fancy, expensive cycle touring accessories to have the bike trip of your life!

 For our first multi-year bicycle world tour, we set off on old refurbished mountain bikes and with very basic bike touring gear, and we had the time of our lives!
-During our bike travels we met people cycling on all sorts of stuff: using buckets as panniers, riding grannies or handmade tall bikes, sleeping in cheap tents, and so on.
+During our bike travels, we met people cycling on all sorts of things: using buckets as panniers, riding granny bikes or handmade tall bikes, sleeping in cheap tents, and so on.

 So don’t let budget be an obstacle between you and your dream, set off with what you have, and welcome the issues and misadventures, they are the real memory-makers!

-So, if you don’t plan some extreme expedition our advice is not to worry too much about the gear.
-If you’re on a budget, don’t invest too much money in equipment, save it for the trip instead.
+So, if you don’t plan an extreme expedition, our advice is not to worry too much about the gear.
+If you’re on a budget, don’t invest too much money in equipment; save it for the trip instead.

 Essential Bicycle Touring Gear and Touring Bike Accessories